Creating a Web Application with Spring Boot with JSP

 blog details

 This guide will help you create a simple web application with Spring Boot.
-We will develop a simple application with login functionality as well as the functionality to show a list of todo’s.
-We will follow MVC pattern using JSP as the view.
+We will develop an application that includes login functionality and the ability to display a list of todos.
+The application will follow the MVC pattern, using JSP as the view.

 Image